Visas

 1. Secure a job offer.
 Find a manufacturing employer willing to hire you in a field matching your department.
 The ₩26,000,000 annual salary floor must appear in the contract.

 3. Immigration reviews the application.
-The Korea Immigration Service checks your graduation documents, Korean language certification, and the employer's filing.
-Processing times are not published for E-7-M specifically; ask at the 1345 helpline for current estimates.
+The Korea Immigration Service checks your graduation documents, Korean language certification, and employment contract.
+Ask the 1345 helpline for current E-7-M processing estimates.

 4. Visa is issued.
 Once the 사증발급인정서 is approved, you can receive the E-7-M visa.
 If you are inside Korea on D-2 at the time, the status change happens at your local immigration office.
 If you are abroad, you apply at the Korean embassy or consulate in your home country.